 Well-Known Multicast IPv6 Addresses

-Well-known Multicast Addresses are predefined IP addresses assigned by the Internet Assigned Numbers Authority (IANA) for specific group communications in IP multicast networks.
+Well-known multicast addresses are predefined IP addresses assigned by the Internet Assigned Numbers Authority (IANA) for specific group communications in IP multicast networks.
 The typical is FF00::/8 for IPv6.
 These addresses are reserved for protocols like routing, discovery, and management.
 They also enable devices to join multicast groups without dynamic allocation, ensuring standardized communication.

 We can send a single packet to one or more destinations using a multicast address.
-The multicast IPv6 address Prefix is FF00::/8.
+The multicast IPv6 address prefix is FF00::/8.
 Multicast addresses can only be destination addresses.
 There are two types of IPv6 multicast addresses:

 - Assigned multicast